 Purpose :

-The project execution plan concerns only the execution phase of the project and discusses the strategies and tactics for achieving project objectives.
+The project execution plan concerns only the execution phase of the project progress and discusses the strategies and tactics for achieving project objectives.
 On the other hand, the project management plan identifies all project life cycle phases from initiation to closure.
 It contains a comprehensive definition of the management framework.

 Level of detail:

 The level of detail in the project execution plan is high, and it contains a full project schedule, specific activities required, resources allocated, and quality control, among many other items.
 On the other hand, the project management plan details the time it might take to perform various stages or activities.
-It makes a broader set of management process groups in the project’s governance.
+It makes a broader set of change management process groups in the project’s governance.

 Scope:

-The project execution plan is narrow because it only addresses the project execution phase, while the project management plan covers more phases, including initiation, planning, monitoring, controlling and closing.
+The project execution plan example is narrow because it only addresses the project execution phase, while the project management plan covers more phases, including initiation, planning, monitoring, controlling and closing.

 Audience:

 The project execution plan is aimed at the project team and stakeholders directly involved in the project execution stage.
-Meanwhile, a project management plan is extensive in scope since it is a reference by all stakeholders, project sponsors, executives, and external parties.
+Meanwhile, a project management plan is extensive in scope since it is a reference by all stakeholders, project stakeholders and sponsors, executives, and external parties.

 Timeframe: